David-Pantoja/Rock-Paper-Siccors-Computer-Vision/README.md

 - Heavily annotared main.py to make understanding computer vision a little easier

-- This uses an American Sign Language dataset I used to substitute for Rock Paper and Scissors where a=rock, b=paper, and v=scissors so when testing accuracy keep that in mind.

 ## Description

 - Uses PyTorch and OpenCV to create a hand Rock Paper Scissors (RPS) real time webcam identifier.